Five Ways to Not Procrastinate Writing What You Said You Were Going to Write

 Step Two: Create Questions That Need to be Answered

 Let's say that we have determined that the theme of this article is "maintenance is important".
-And what I want readers to take away from this story is the key ways that we can maintain our cars.
-Next question I might ask are What are the key ways that we maintain our cars?
+And what I want readers to take away from this story is the key ways we can maintain our cars.
+The next question I might ask is What are the key ways that we maintain our cars?
 The following question might be: How do we do this maintenance on our cars?
 Which would bring up the question How do we do this type of maintenance on our cars?

 Our article idea is taking shape.
-We have focused our idea to the specific article and we know what questions we want the article to answer.
+We have focused our idea on the specific article and know what questions we want the article to answer.

 Step Three: Develop an Outline